 Sometimes high blood sugar occurs due to stress from surgery, infection, trauma, or medicines.
 After the stress is over, blood sugar returns to normal.

 - Being very thirsty or having a dry mouth

 - Having dry skin

 - Needing to urinate a lot, or needing to get up more often than usual at night to urinate

 You may have other, more serious symptoms if your blood sugar becomes very high or remains high for a long time.

 High blood sugar can harm you.
 If your blood sugar is high, you need to know how to bring it down.
-Here are some questions to ask yourself if your blood sugar is high:
+If you have diabetes, here are some questions to ask yourself when your blood sugar is high: